hdinsight/hdinsight.github.io/storm/storm-notprocessing.md

 ### Issue

-Customer reports that their storm topology is not processing any data from Kafka.
+The storm topology is not processing any data from Kafka.
 It was working before.
-Customer reports that the Topologies going stale after few hours of processing.
+OR Topologies going stale after few hours of processing.

 ### Description